 Do you take commissions for custom dice?

 The short answer is no, I do not take commissions for custom dice.
-Due to adding conventions appearances into my business plan, I simply do not have enough time as one person to produce stock for cons as well as offer custom designs
+Since adding conventions appearances into my business plan a couple of years ago, I simply do not have enough time as one person to produce stock for cons as well as offer custom designs on top of my regular monthly shop update comittments.

-The long answer is yes, I do occasionally offer commissions however waitlist spots for a custom design are exclusively opened only to Mythril Tier Patreon Members when they become available (usually once, maybe twice at most per year).
-Please see the Commission Information & Custom FAQs pages for more detailed information, or check out my Patreon page.
+The long answer is yes, I do occasionally offer commissions however waitlist spots for custom designs are exclusively opened only to Mythril Tier Patreon Members when they become available (usually once, maybe twice at most per year).
+Please visit my Patreon page if you are interested in becoming a member, or feel free to reach out via email or social media if you have any questions.

 Why are handmade dice so expensive?

-Please also check you are browsing in the correct currency.
-My website defaults to Australian Dollars (AUD) as this is where I am located, however you can change the currency to several other options using the drop down menu at the top of the page (if it hasn't automatically updated for you).
+And finally, please check you are browsing in the correct currency.
+My website defaults to Australian Dollars (noted by the AU in front of the price) as this is where I am located, however you can change the currency to several other options using the drop down menu at the top of the page (if it hasn't automatically updated for you) which should adjust the price for your region.

 Are your dice balanced?